 The trans-Tasman imputation measure allows New Zealand resident companies to choose to enter the Australian imputation system.
-Doing so allows a company to maintain an Australian franking account from 1 April 2003 and to attach Australian franking credits to dividends it pavs from 1 October 2003 or one month after the company makes an election, whichever is later.
+Doing so allows a company to maintain an Australian franking account from 1 April 2003 and to attach Australian franking credits to dividends it pays from 1 October 2003 or one month after the company makes an election, whichever is later.
 Australian shareholders of these companies may benefit from the Australian franking credits attached to distributions the companies make (such a company is referred to as a 'New Zealand franking company').

-If the fund is an Australian shareholder of a New Zealand franking company and received franked dividends with Australian franking credits attached directly or indirectly from a New Zealand franking company, see II Gross foreign income and N Australian franking credits from a New Zealand company item 9a for instructions that will assist in completing the fund return for the year.
+If the fund is an Australian shareholder of a New Zealand franking company and received franked dividends with Australian franking credits attached directly or indirectly from a New Zealand franking company, see Toross foreign income and Naustralian franking credits from a New Zealand company item 9a for instructions that will assist in completing the fund return for the year.

-For more information, visit the trans-Tasman imputation page on our website or phone the Tax Reform Infoline on 13 24 78.
+For more information, visit the trans-Tasman imputation page on our website or phone the Tax Reform Infoline (see the inside back cover).